delormev/r-db-manager/README.md

 * Output to CSV
 * Interactive prompt for password when missing from .pgpass

-## Similar project
+## Similar projects
-[queries.sh](https://github.com/delormev/database-utilities#queriessh), a command-line tool using the same db.conf system and providing the same general functionalities, from the command line
+[queries.sh](https://github.com/delormev/database-utilities#queriessh), a tool using the same db.conf system and providing the same general functionalities from the command line